OUR PLACE.

 With that in mind, a business drop-in took place at lunchtime on Thursday 4th December to understand what businesses need.

-Turnout was quiet with just a handful of participants, so we’re making direct one-to-one contact with as many local businesses as we can during January 2026.
+Turnout was quiet with just a handful of participants, so we’ve been making direct contact with as many local businesses as we can.
 Please get in touch!

 BUSINESSES